 The brand underwent something of a relaunch in early 2018 with new packaging and a new cask strength expression dubbed “High Voltage” (you can read my review here), followed later that year by Sherry Bomb, another no age statement malt bottled at 48%.

 Back when I was first dipping my toe into the murky waters of the whisky world, I heard various bloggers and vloggers declare that sherry and smoke didn’t play well together.
 I must say however that I haven’t always found that to be the case.
 Indeed, so easily can sherry swamp a malt that the raw power of peat smoke can be of great benefit, helping the spirit to punch through the thick blanket of fortified wine.

 Smell: A heady mix of barbecue smoke and prune juice.
 Seaweed and brine.
 Pepper.
 Dark chocolate.
 Raisins and maple syrup.

 Taste: That lovely barbecue note again with what is almost a rum character.
 Orange zest.
 Ginger, cinnamon and clove.
 Peppery smoke and a touch of wood ash.
 A warm smoky finish that lingers a while.

-Value for Money: Pricier than the cask strength “High Voltage” bottling but I would also say quite superior.
-For all its fancy packaging I’ve previously found Smokehead to fall a wee bit flat but with Sherry Bomb, it feels like they’ve finally found a flavour profile big enough to carry the name and famous skull logo.
+Thoughts: Pricier than the cask strength “High Voltage” bottling but I would also say quite superior.
+For all its fancy packaging I’ve previously found Smokehead to fall a wee bit flat but with Sherry Bomb, it feels like they’ve finally found a flavour profile big enough to carry the name and that famous skull logo.